akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--Keeping all users’ public keys in the `authorized_keys` file for access works well only for a while.
 When you have hundreds of users, it’s much more of a pain to manage that process.
 You have to shell onto the server each time, and there is no access control — everyone in the file has read and write access to every project.-->

 Das manuelle Verwalten der öffentlichen Benutzerschlüssel in der Datei `authorized_keys` ist auf Dauer nicht sinnvoll.
 Wenn Du hunderte von Benutzer verwalten musst, wird dieser Prozess noch viel schwieriger und macht keinen Spaß mehr.
 Du musst jedes mal über die Shell auf Deinen Server zugreifen und es gibt auch keine Zugriffsberechtigungen.
-Jeder der in der `authorized_keys` Datei eingetragen ist, hat auf jedes Projekt Lese- und Schreibzugriff.
+Jeder, der in der `authorized_keys` Datei eingetragen ist, hat auf jedes Projekt Lese- und Schreibzugriff.

 <!--At this point, you may want to turn to a widely used software project called Gitosis.
 Gitosis is basically a set of scripts that help you manage the `authorized_keys` file as well as implement some simple access controls.
 The really interesting part is that the UI for this tool for adding people and determining access isn’t a web interface but a special Git repository.
 You set up the information in that project; and when you push it, Gitosis reconfigures the server based on that, which is cool.-->

 Vielleicht ist es deshalb sinnvoll, dass Du Dich mit dem weit verbreiteten Projekt Gitosis beschäftigst.
 Gitosis ist im Grunde eine Sammlung von Skripts, die Dir dabei helfen, sowohl die Datei `authorized_keys` zu verwalten, als auch ein paar einfache Zugriffsberechtigungen zu setzen.
-Das wirklich interessante an diesem Werkzeug ist es, dass die Benutzeroberfläche zum Hinzufügen von Benutzern oder Setzen von Berechtigungen, kein Web Interface ist, sondern ein spezielles Git Repository.
+Das wirklich interessante an diesem Werkzeug ist es, dass die Benutzeroberfläche zum Hinzufügen von Benutzern oder Setzen von Berechtigungen, kein Web-Interface ist, sondern ein spezielles Git-Repository.
 Die ganzen Informationen werden in diesem Projekt verwaltet und sobald dieses gepusht wird, konfiguriert Gitosis den Server auf Basis dieser Daten entsprechend um.
 Das ist ziemlich cool, oder?

 <!--Installing Gitosis isn’t the simplest task ever, but it’s not too difficult.
 It’s easiest to use a Linux server for it — these examples use a stock Ubuntu 8.10 server.-->

 Die Installation von Gitosis ist nicht einfach, aber auf jeden Fall machbar.
-Am einfachsten gestaltet sich die Installation auf einem Linux Server.
-In unserem Beispiel verwenden wir dafür einen Standard Ubuntu Server in der Version 8.10.
+Am einfachsten gestaltet sich die Installation auf einem Linux-Server.
+In unserem Beispiel verwenden wir dafür eine Standardinstallation von Ubuntu 8.10 Server.

 <!--Gitosis requires some Python tools, so first you have to install the Python setuptools package, which Ubuntu provides as python-setuptools:-->

 Gitosis setzt einige Python Werkzeuge voraus.
-Deshalb solltest Du zuerst das Python Setuptools Paket installieren.
+Deshalb solltest Du zuerst das Python-Paket Setuptools installieren.
 Unter Ubuntu wird es als python-setuptools zur Verfügung gestellt:

 	$ apt-get install python-setuptools